Topological superconductivity mediated by magnons of helical magnetic states: Superconductivity

 When the FS approaches the edges of the MBZ, i.e., when the Fermi momentum in the $k_x$ direction $k_F \approx \pi/5$ at $\mu/t \approx -5.43$, we find an enhancement of superconductivity.
 Figure \ref{fig:lam} shows $\lambda$ and $T_c$ as functions of the chemical potential.
 We attribute this increase of $T_c$ to Umklapp enhancement.
 This is analogous to the case of antiferromagnet/NM heterostructures.
 The reader is referred to Refs.~\cite{Sun2023Aug, EirikEliashberg} for analytic expressions showing the mechanism for Umklapp enhancement.
 Here, we do not have analytic expressions for the magnon transformation matrix elements, due to the size of the matrices.
-Due to the Bose-statistics of magnons, these matrix elements are not bounded from above.
+Due to the Bose statistics of magnons, these matrix elements are not bounded from above.
 Without Umklapp, large matrix elements tend to cancel.
 For very small FSs where there are no Umklapp processes, we find that $A_{\boldsymbol{q}n\nu\nu'}^{\alpha\alpha'\beta\beta'}$ in Eq.~\eqref{eq:Vkq} is null close to zero momentum for the lowest energy magnon.
 For larger FSs with Umklapp effects, $A_{\boldsymbol{q}n\nu\nu'}^{\alpha\alpha'\beta\beta'}$ can become large in magnitude at zero momentum also for the lowest energy magnon.
 This results in a stronger interaction, leading to an enhancement of superconductivity.
 In the limit $k_F \to \pi/5$ the interaction becomes so strong that weak-coupling theory of superconductivity presumably becomes unreliable, and a strong-coupling approach using Eliashberg theory should be preferred \cite{EirikEliashberg}.
+A similar Umklapp enhancement was not found in the case of a skyrmion GS in the MI in Ref.~\cite{Maeland2023PRL}, presumably due to the fact that the gap transitions to chiral $f$-wave symmetry before the FS approaches the edges of the MBZ.
+Hence, helical states may be better candidates than skyrmions when searching for magnon-induced TSC in MI/NM heterostructures since they could generate higher $T_c$.